Join the RHS today and support our charitable work

 Damping off is a disease of seedlings caused by several different fungi and fungus-like organisms.
 This disease causes emerging seedlings to collapse, often submerged in a mass of white fungal growth.
 It is particularly a problem when sowing seed indoors or under glass.

 Damping off is caused by several soil-borne fungi and fungus-like organisms including Pythium, Phytophthora, Rhizoctonia and Fusarium, which infect seedlings and cause them to ‘damp off’ or collapse and decay.

-Damping off can affect most seedlings, particularly under levels of high humidity, poor air circulation and if seed is sown to thick.
+Damping off can affect most seedlings, particularly under conditions of high humidity, poor air circulation and if seed is sown too thickly.
 It is mainly a problem when sowing early indoors or under glass, but can affect seedlings sown outdoors in situ.